-Lift off the large gear made of red reinforced resin and collect the metal washer from underneath (note that there may be more than one).
+Lift off the large gear made of red reinforced resin and collect the metal washer/s from underneath.

 Use a 1/16” hex wrench to loosen the set screw in the top of the motor shaft (protruding through the pinion gear at the rear).
 Push the pinion gear down and remove the drive pin.
 Lift off the pinion gear and spring.
 Note that there is a small metal washer on top of the spring, and a larger metal washer sitting on top of a felt washer under the spring.